ShivanS93/100-days-of-code/r1-log.md

 ### R1D49

 Working with pandas and found a functionL pandas.json_normalize which can look at dictonaries lists and put into a DataFrame.
 Day 4 of Data.
 Also, read some Hand On Machine Learning.

+### R1D50

+Halfway there, working through manipulating dataframes and getting slightly frustrated.
+Day 5 of Data.